Educating and Empowering

 Urban Leadership Learning Community (ULLC)

 The ULLC provides socially and economically disadvantaged students, who are committed to developing their academic talents and leadership abilities, with an opportunity to obtain a high-quality Canisius education.
 A hallmark program of Canisius, the ULLC is defined by a specialized team-learning curriculum, scholarship support, on-campus residency and leadership development programs to create a new generation of leaders for Buffalo.
 Established in 2000, the ULLC has 127 graduates.
-Ninety-percent are either working in their chosen field or pursuing graduate studies.

 Arthur O. Eve Higher Education Opportunity Program (HEOP)